Frequently Asked Questions

 Here are questions other respondents have asked about…

-Using contact information on file, you were identified as the parent or parent figure of an adolescent selected to participate in the first Add Health Study during the 1994/1995 school year.
-As long as we confirm we are speaking to the correct person, you do not need to remember the previous interview to participate in the current Add Health Parent Study.
+You were identified as the parent or parent figure of an adolescent selected to participate in the first wave of Add Health back in 1995.
+Many parents or parent figures were interviewed in 1995 so you might remember having completed an interview back then.
+Since that time, we have followed up with your child/children on multiple occasions to invite them to continue participating in Add Health.
+You do not need to remember the previous interview to take part in the current Add Health Parent Study.

 To update your contact information, you may call the Add Health Parent Study team (toll free) at 877-475-7051, email AHPS@rti.org, or follow the steps below to use the website.